How much sugar is too much?

 The good news is that the added-sugar message is breaking through, and many American adults crave a change.
 In fact, research suggests that 77 percent of Americans are striving for less sugar in their diets.
 And 7 in 10 consumers are willing to give up a favorite sugary product in favor of finding a healthier alternative.
 The willingness is there.
 For now, your best defense is education.

-Food manufacturers are required to list the amount of added sugars on the Nutrition Facts label by January 2020 or January 2021 depending on the size of the company.
+Food manufacturers are required to list the amount of added sugars on the Nutrition Facts label by mid 2021 or earlier depending on the size of the company.
 A recent analysis found that this labeling could potentially prevent nearly 1 million cases of cardiovascular disease and type 2 diabetes over the next two decades.
 Listing the total amount of added sugars means that consumers will no longer have to search through the many different aliases for added sugars to try and determine how much added sugar a food or drink contains.

 So, read those labels carefully and realize that added sugar is added sugar, no matter what sneaky alias it’s using!